angelmartinclt/Calculator/README.md

 Through this application users are able to perform simple math arithmetic questions using specific buttons such as:

--addition
+addition ,
--subtraction
+subtraction ,
--multiplcation
+multiplication ,
--division
+division ,
--even the decimal button!
+even the decimal button!

 Users can also use the C button to clear out any current question and the equal button to get the answer to any desired questions.